 Our parents are an invaluable source of support to our students, the administration, faculty and staff.
 They ensure that our students attend school regularly, prepared to learn.
 They communicate with school staff, sharing information about their students, and seeking assistance from staff when needed.
 They enforce the Student Code of Conduct that contributes to our safe learning environment.
 They take pride in the accomplishments of their students.
 Our parents and the greater New Brunswick community “Inspire” our students to become good people as well as good students.

-Graduates of the New Brunswick Health Sciences Technology High School are accepted into and attend prestigious public and private universities and colleges including the Ernest Mario School of Pharmacy of Rutgers University, Cornell University, the University of Pennsylvania, Amherst College, New York University, Rutgers University, Seton Hall University, the College of New Jersey, University of Pennsylvania, St. Peter’s University, Columbia University, Vassar College, and the University of the Sciences in Philadelphia.
+Graduates of the New Brunswick Health Sciences Technology High School are accepted into and attend prestigious public and private universities and colleges including the Ernest Mario School of Pharmacy of Rutgers University, Cornell University, the University of Pennsylvania, Amherst College, New York University, Rutgers University, Seton Hall University, the College of New Jersey, University of Pennsylvania, St. Peter’s University, Columbia University, Vassar College, Penn State University, La Salle University and the University of the Sciences in Philadelphia.
 The 35 members of the Class of 2016 were awarded $4.9 million in merit-based scholarships.
 Fully half of our graduates have enrolled or completed studies in professional health care programs.
 More than 60 graduates are currently employed at Robert Wood Johnson University Hospital.

 The visibility of our students as they travel in their school uniforms throughout New Brunswick and of our graduates in their scrubs in the corridors of Robert Wood Johnson University Hospital serves as credible evidence that the school’s mission, “To prepare young adults for the challenges of a career in medicine and health care” is being fulfilled.